slukits/gounit/README.md

 # gounit command

-Execute gounit in the go source directory which you want gounit to watch.
-Note this directory must be located inside a go module.
-Click gounit's help button to learn how the ui is working.
+Execute gounit in the go source directory which you want it to watch.
+This directory must be located inside a go module.
+Click gounit's help button to learn how its ui is working.

-## Trap for the unwary
+## Traps for the unwary

 To avoid unnecessary overhead gounit investigates a go package if it is testing.
 I.e. if it at least contains one go test.
 It does so by